Unity-Technologies/com.unity.multiplayer.docs/transport/pipelines-usage.md

 The example below shows how the driver can create a new pipeline with 2 pipeline stages present (sequencer and simulator).
 The driver is created with the default pipeline collection and the pipeline parameters can be passed to the collection there.
 Multiple pipeline parameters can be passed in this way and the collection itself takes care of assigning them to the right pipeline stage.

 When sending packets the pipeline can then be specified as a parameter, so the packet is passed through it, it's then automatically processed the right way on the receiving end.
 It is therefore important both the client and server set up their pipelines in exactly the same way.
-One exception is with pipeline stages which do not manipulate the packet  payload or header, these do not need to be symmetric.
+One exception is with pipeline stages which don't manipulate the packet  payload or header, these don't need to be symmetric.
 For example, the simulator stage here is only keeping packets on hold for a certain time and then releases them unmodified or drops them altogether, it can therefore be set up to only run on the client.

 ```csharp
 using Unity.Collections;